ruedli/OctoPlugout/README.md

 ## Release History
-** 1.0 Initial Release
+** 1.0 Initial Release - 30 oct 2020

-** 1.1 Extra features
+** 1.1 Extra features  - 1 nov 2020
 - Extra state: "going down"
 - Parameters added for LED info extension (download and version blink pattern when booting up)
 - Check that the version of the configuration has all required parameters

 ** 1.2 Improved state transitions

+** 1.3 Not released

+** 1.4 Messages - 2 nov 2020
+-    State interpretation also when LED is configured to be off
+-    Messages on the LCD of your printer, when
+     - plug is connected
+     - Print is monitored
+     - Pi will be shutdwono
+     - Power will be switched off.

 ## Requests / Future To Do List
 - Avoid switching off if Octoprint is running and not shutdown: even if you try to force it, with a non-monitored "long press"
-- Show the "version" with a LED blinking pattern when stating up.
+- DONE Show the "version" with a LED blinking pattern when stating up.
 - Who can make the programmable with platformio?
 - A plugin interface that allows Octoprint to set a state with an embedded GCODE, so that Octoprint will trigger a "shutdown".